Polio eradication: 2021

-In 2021, six cases caused by wild poliovirus were confirmed, one in Pakistan, four in Afghanistan, and one in Malawi, all caused by WPV1.
+In 2021, there were just six confirmed cases of wild poliovirus — one in Pakistan, four in Afghanistan, and one in Malawi.

+2021 saw a partial recovery from the challenges to monitoring brought on by the COVID pandemic, with 74% of high-priority countries meeting surveillance targets, an improvement of over 20% from the previous year.
+March 2021 also saw the first use of the modified nOPV2 vaccine in selected countries, engineered to allow vaccination against strain 2 poliovirus without the frequent spawning of cVDPV2 seen with the original OPV2.
+Full rollout was not expected until 2023.

+Despite previous resistance to eradication efforts, after their takeover of Afghanistan in 2021 the Taliban agreed to allow United Nations healthcare workers to carry out door-to-door vaccination nationwide for the first time in three years, including a commitment to allowing women to participate in the effort, and to provide safety guarantees to eradication staff.
 Pakistan's lone case dated from January, but the virus continued to be detected in environmental samples through December, and was present in most provinces of the country during the year.
-The case in Malawi, the country's first in almost three decades and the first in Africa in five years, was seen as a significant setback to the eradication effort.
-Based on similarity to a strain last detected in Pakistan in 2019, it is thought that WPV1 has been circulating undetected in the country for some time.
+The reemergence of wild poliovirus in Malawi, the country's first case in almost three decades and the first in Africa in five years, was seen as a significant setback to the eradication effort.
+Based on similarity to a strain last detected in Pakistan in 2019, it was thought that WPV1 had been circulating undetected in the country for some time.

-Almost 700 cases caused by cVDPV2 were detected in 2021 across 22 countries, over half occurring in Nigeria.
-Other countries with cVDPV2 cases include Afghanistan, Benin, Burkina Faso, Cameroon, Congo, the DRC, Eritrea, Ethiopia, Guinea, Guinea-Bissau, Liberia, Mozambique, Niger, Pakistan, Senegal, Sierra Leone, Somalia, South Sudan, Tajikistan, Ukraine, and Yemen, with the virus found in environmental samples or in those from symptom-free people in several additional African and Asian nations without reported cases.
+In 2021, reported cVDPV2 cases declined to 685 across 22 countries, over half occurring in Nigeria.
+The virus was also found in environmental samples or in those from symptom-free people in several additional African and Asian nations without reported cases.
 An analysis of cVDPV2 strains from 2020 and the first half of 2021 attributed them to 38 distinct emergences, representing a mix of novel strains and previously detected strains that continued to circulate, while several previously circulating strains were no longer found.
-For cVDPV1, 13 cases had been identified in Madagascar and 3 in Yemen.
-The only instances of cVDPV3 detected in the year were a single environmental sample from China and several from Israel and the adjacent occupied territories.
+14 cases of cVDPV1 were identified in Madagascar and 3 in Yemen.
+No cases of cVDPV3 were observed, though it was detected in environmental samples from China and from Israel and its occupied territories.

-2021 saw a partial recovery from the challenges to monitoring brought on by the COVID pandemic, with 74% of high-priority countries meeting surveillance targets, an improvement of over 20% from the previous year.

-Despite previous resistance to eradication efforts, after their takeover of Afghanistan in 2021 the Taliban agreed to allow United Nations healthcare workers to carry out door-to-door vaccination nationwide for the first time in three years.
-They committed to allowing women to participate in the effort, and provided safety guarantees.

-March 2021 saw the first use of the modified nOPV2 vaccine in selected countries.
-This was engineered to allow vaccination against strain2 poliovirus without the frequent spawning of cVDPV2 seen with the original OPV2.
-Full rollout was not expected until 2023.